lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 Started 22 March 2017
 by Cat
 Follow-up by Nacho (11 April 2017)
-Follow-up by Lizzie (throughout June-July 2017)
+Follow-up by Lizzie (throughout June-July 2017 and April 2018)

 The goal of this folder is to clean the response variable BB and centralize in